elm-land/elm-land/docs/guide/user-auth.md

 ## Implementing sign out

 When we click the "Sign out" button, nothing is happening!
-This is the last thing we'll need to implement for this example to be complete– so let's do it!
+This is the last thing we'll need to implement for this example to be complete – so let's do it!

 You may have noticed that our layout's `view` function is a bit more complicated than our page's `view` function.